malomalo/condenser/README.md

 gamma.js
 ```

 Then `alpha.js` will be loaded before either of the other two.
-This can be a problem if `gamma.js` needs to be called before `alpha.js`.
-For files that are ordering dependent you can either require individual files manually:
+This can be a
+problem if `gamma.js` needs to be called before `alpha.js`.
+For files that are
+order dependent you can either rename the files or require individual files
+manually:

 ```js
 import alpha from 'config/initializers/alpha';